Astade/Astade/web/source/index.md

 Continious integration
 ----------------------

-You can reach our Continious integration Server here: [Jenkins](http://dev.astade.de)
+You can reach our Continious Integration Server here: [Jenkins](http://dev.astade.de)